Mahir ul Qadri

-Mahirul Qadri (Urdu ماہر القادری) whose real name was Manzoor Hussain, was a Pakistani religious writer, poet, and novelist.
+Mahirul Qadri (Urdu ماہر القادری), whose real name was Manzoor Hussain, was a Pakistani religious writer, poet, and novelist.

 Biography

-He was born in village Kesar Kalan Tahsil Debai on 30 July 1906, in Bulandshahar district of Uttar Pradesh India.
+He was born in village Kesar Kalan Tahsil Debai on 30 July 1906, in Bulandshahar district of Uttar Pradesh, British India.
 He studied at Aligarh Muslim University.
-In 1947 he migrated to Karachi Pakistan.
+In 1947 he migrated to Karachi, Pakistan.
 He affixed his poetic pen-name Mahir with Qadri due to his spiritual links with the Qadiriyya order of Sufism.
 He died while participating in a mushaira in Jeddah on 12 May 1978.